 - Boil pumpkin until soft.

 Potatoes are a good source of vitamins C, B6, potassium, magnesium, and fiber.
-It is safe for dogs, but should only be consumed occasionally because it contains high amounts of sugar and starch, which can develop into fat and cause weight gain.
+Note: Dogs should only eat mashed potatoes occasionally because they contain high amounts of sugar and starch, which can develop into fat and cause weight gain.

-Carrots are an excellent source of vitamin A, and also contain good amounts of vitamins K, C, potassium, and fiber.
-Because it is soft, bland, and packed with nutrients, it is a good for dogs suffering with diarrhea or digestion problems.
+Carrots are an excellent source of Vitamin A, contain good amounts of vitamins K and C, and are good sources of potassium and fiber.
+Because they are soft, bland, and packed with nutrients, cooked carrots are good for dogs suffering from diarrhea or digestion problems.

-- Make sure to remove the end part of the carrot and wash the carrots thoroughly before serving.
+- Make sure to remove the end of the carrot and wash thoroughly before cooking.

-- You can cut carrots into little pieces and cook it together with rice.
+- You can cut carrots into little pieces and cook together with rice.

 - Another option is to boil and mash the carrots into a purée.

-Sweet potatoes are one of the richest sources of vitamin A. They also contain vitamins C, B6, B5, manganese, potassium, and fiber.
-Like pumpkins and carrots, the fibers in sweet potatoes help alleviate an upset stomach.
+Sweet potatoes are among the richest food sources of Vitamin A. They also contain vitamins C, B6, B5, manganese, potassium, and fiber.
+Like pumpkins and carrots, the fiber in sweet potatoes may help alleviate an upset stomach.

-- Make sure you cook sweet potatoes thoroughly.
+- Make sure to cook sweet potatoes thoroughly.
 Never serve raw.

 - Cut the sweet potatoes into quarters and boil for about 20 minutes.
 Then mash with a potato masher.